 He chanced upon our Sage one day and asked him if he could change him to a dog and the transformation happened much to his joy.
 But the happiness was short lived when children and adults alike threw stones at him whenever he went his way looking for food around the houses and shops across the street.
-To cut a long story short, our guy changed many forms till he became a man with the blessings of the sage whom he used to chance upon whenever he wanted a change.
-Even he became sick of being a human life soon having being subjected to mental torture from all whom he acquainted with, professionally and personally.
-Finally he told the Sage, human life is also not good enough, let me become a tiger in the forest, so that everybody will respect me for what I am and I can live a peaceful life.
+To cut a long story short, our guy changed many forms till finally he told the Sage, “let me become a tiger in the forest, so that everybody will respect me for what I am and I can live a peaceful life”.
 So be it, said a smiling sage and vanished.

 The sage thought of making a visit to know how the mouse fared in his newly acquired tiger’s form now that the mouse was not even thinking of him.
 On the way he saw the forest in disarray as if somebody had created havoc to the eco-system with carcasses of animals lying here and there and rotting.
 As he walked, some of the gentle animals came to him and said how the tiger had became a menace to the inhabitants and pleaded with the Sage to rescue them from the clutches of an animal gone wild.